 Despite their small size, Neon Tetras have become very popular due to their incredibly vibrant and eye-catching appearance, and they are an entertaining and playful species to watch as well.
 They can live in relatively small tanks and will spend most of their time in the middle of the water, above your shrimp.

-Endler’s Livebearers are another small and peaceful option that has a stunning appearance.
+Endlers are another small and peaceful option that have a stunning appearance.
 They are well-loved in the aquarium hobby, although they are a little harder to find than some of the other fish that we have mentioned.

-They are part of the same genus as mollies and guppies but they are really set apart by their bright colors and metallic bodies.
+Because they are livebearer’s they are often mistaken as guppies, but they are really set apart by their bright colors and metallic bodies.
 They are generally a little smaller than common guppies as well, which means that they are less likely to try and put a young shrimp in their mouths, and adults are almost always far too large to be at any risk.

 8. Cherry Barb